vksrinivasan/GT-Nutrition/README.md

 # GT-Nutrition
 Georgia Tech Nutrition project for CS 6440

+Note: As the testing Gatech FHIR server did not containt a large enough volume of data to test the visualizations, the code augments FHIR entries with generated entries for mockup purposes.
+Look in fhirController.js for calls to fetch FHIR resources, as well as configuration for which FHIR server the dashboard responds to.

+The client code relies on query parameters to know which practitioner and patient to get information for.
+Use practitionerId and patientId parameters in the URL.
+These must be valid on the FHIR server that this app is configured to communicate with.

 ## Local Testing

 Here's how to set up a local server for testing.